ChristopherDocherty/NEAT-try/Plan.md

   -Create initial generation

   -Create initial genomes\
     -BlankGenome
     -AddLink

+In while loop till

   -Divide into species\
     -Calculate delta\
     -Add to species when delta< deltaT\
-    -New species otherwise\
+      -Will be order in some way meaningful or not -New species otherwise\

   -Evaluate fitness\